avaneev/r8brain-free-src/README.md

 the DLL file on Windows, requiring a processor with SSE2 support (Win64 version includes AVX2 auto-dispatch code).
 Delphi Pascal interface unit file for the DLL file is available.
-DLL and C LIB files are distributed in the DLL folder at the project's homepage.
+DLL and C LIB files are distributed in the DLL folder on the project's homepage.
 On non-Windows systems it is preferrable to use the C++ library directly.
 Note that the DLL was compiled with the Intel IPP enabled.